-In the 17th century, members of Solitaires (a group of hermits who lived in the deserted abbey of Port-Royal in France) produced a grammar that has exerted continuing influence, even in contemporary theoretical discussion.
+In the 17th century, the Solitaires of Port-Royal (an abbey in France) produced a grammar that has exerted continuing influence, even in contemporary theoretical discussion.
 Like the modistae, Port-Royal grammarians were also interested in the idea of universal grammar.
 They claimed that common elements of thought could be discerned in grammatical categories of all languages.
 Unlike the Greek and Latin grammarians, they did not study literary language but claimed instead that usage should be dictated by the actual speech of living languages.
-The 20thcentury linguist Noam Chomsky has called the Port-Royal group the first transformational grammarians.
+Antoine Arnauld (1612-1694)